 - Crampon: Front crampon, toothed sidebars, back deck crampon – all steel

 The Flex VRT has a Boa-style wire lace binding that clamps down on the front and sides of your boots, while a rear heel strap holds it in the binding.
 The Boa system consists of a wire and a knob that you twist to tension the wire.
 The wire loops through the tops and sides of the Flex VRT binding, so that when you tighten it, it clamps around your foot.
 If you pull up on the knob, the wire is released and goes slack so you can remove your foot.
 The nice thing about this Boa closure is that it doesn’t pop open when you’re snowshoeing.

 The top of the Boa binding has a foam pad that presses down on the top of your boot, distributing the pressure over a wide surface area.
-This helps prevents the formation of hot spots on the tops of your toes, especially if you wear a lighter weight boot without a beefy toe kick or toe box.
+This helps prevent the formation of hot spots on the tops of your toes, especially if you wear a lighter-weight boot without a beefy toe kick or toe box.
 There is a strap at the back of the binding which prevents the back of your boot from sliding out of it.
-The buckle that Tubb’s uses to secure the rear strap is non-intuitive, but works well if you simply pull on the end of the strap to lock it in place.
+The buckle that Tubbs uses to secure the rear strap is non-intuitive but works well if you simply pull on the end of the strap to lock it in place.

 While the Boa binding is a slick feature that adds a lot of value to these snowshoes, the crampon system is where the rubber hits the road.
 The Flex VRT has a hinged crampon with six large crampon teeth that let you kick into slopes and climb steep hills.
 There are two long, toothed rails that run down the sides of the snowshoes, and a pair of shorter rails at the tail-end to keep you tracking straight.
 The Flex VRT’s crampon setup is on par with the MSR Lightning Ascent and MSR Evo Ascent, the two most capable snowshoe climbers available, although configured slightly differently.